 - If you have implemented Ecommerce tracking, the data will appear in the Monetization reports

-- Analysis > Analysis hub.
+- Explore.
 For example, you can include the metric Conversions in the Exploration report.

-Here are some additional useful resources about this topic:
+Here are some additional useful resources related to conversions and events:

 Final words on how to track conversions in Google Analytics 4

-The word “goals” is gone from Google Analytics 4 vocabulary.
+The word “GA4 goals” is gone from Google Analytics 4 vocabulary.
 From now on, they will be called “Conversions” (and this should have happened a long time ago).
 But this is not the only change that was introduced in the new version of Google Analytics.